How to find a lost life insurance policy

 Check with the policyholder’s employer to see if he or she had life insurance coverage included as an employment benefit.
 The premiums for employer-provided coverage may be included as part of company benefits or billed through payroll deduction, which may explain why bank records didn’t include transactions for premiums.

 Even if you can find no record of a life insurance policy in personal financial records, there are still several factors working in your favor.
-One of them is the insurance company itself.
-When insurance companies learn about the death of a policyholder (through third-party scanning services that are in place), most have procedures in place to start trying to find the policy’s beneficiary.
+One of them is the insurer itself.
+When insurers learn about the death of a policyholder (through third-party scanning services that are in place), most have procedures in place to start trying to find the policy’s beneficiary.
 (Our parent company, MassMutual, does.)

 Contacting state resources

-Even with an insurance company’s efforts, it’s not always possible to find a beneficiary.
-In such cases, the insurance company transfers the payout to the state where the policy was issued.
+Even with an insurer’s efforts, it’s not always possible to find a beneficiary.
+In such cases, the insurer transfers the payout to the state where the policy was issued.
 Normally, the money goes to the state’s office of unclaimed property.

-You can find and check your state’s database of unclaimed property here.
+You can find your state in this national database of unclaimed property offices.
 The National Association of Insurance Commissioners (NAIC) also offers a lost policy service.
-It may take a few months for unclaimed property databases to show results, so this is an option that’s most useful if it’s been a while since the policyholder passed away.
+It may take a few months for unclaimed property databases to show results, so submitting a request is most useful if it’s been a while since the deceased person passed away.

 The insurance industry also keeps track of policies through the Medical Information Bureau, or MIB.
 The bureau offers online tools to track down a lost policy if it is medically underwritten, which is the type many term and permanent life insurance buyers have.